 We’ll start off with a content sharing strategy that requires very little work on your part.
 Of course, you don’t want to be the only one sharing your content; hopefully others will want to share it too.
 To that end, you can encourage website visitors to share your posts by adding share buttons to your pages – and the easiest way to do this is with a dedicated plugin, such as our own Monarch:

 This plugin makes it simple for you to harness the power of social media by adding beautifully styled sharing and follow buttons almost anywhere on your site.
 You can choose from over 20 social networks, and all of Monarch’s front end sharing buttons are highly customizable so you can tailor their look to suit your site and catch the eye of your visitors.

 You can also choose from six different button locations, and six triggers to initiate the pop-up.
 These include actions such as commenting or purchasing, as well as timed inactivity or a simple timed delay.

-While Monarch is a natural fit for anyone with an Elegant Themes membership, there are plenty of other options available.
+While Monarch is a natural fit for anyone with an Elegant Themes membership, there are lots of other options too.
 A popular free choice is MashShare, and a solid premium option is Easy Social Share Buttons for WordPress.